ub-victor/Gym-Git-Exercise-Solution/Bundle 1/Exercise 2/codeExplaination.md

 - git reset HEAD~1

 This command will reset your working directory to the last commit, but since you have already popped the team.html changes, it will remove those changes from your working directory.

+# Stashing
+## Def
+    is super useful command that helps you save changes that you are not yet ready to commit.
+You can stash changes and then come back to them later.
+## git stash
+    Running git stash will take all uncommitted changes (staged and unstaged) and stash them , reverting the changes in your working copy
+    > git stash  / you can also use git stash save instead
+## git stash pop
+    Use git stash pop to remove the most recently stashed changed and re-apply them to your working copy
+## git Stash Apply
+    you can use git stash apply to apply whatever is stashed away, without removing it from the stash.
+This can be useful if you want to apply stashed changes to multiple branches.
+## git stash -u
+    If you have untracked files(Files that you have never checked in to Git), they will not be incuded in the stash

+    Fortunately, you use the -u option to tell git stash to include those untracked files.
+## git stash list
+    By running it , the stashed list will be showed
+## git stash apply stash@{2}
+git assumes you want to appy the most recent stash when yourun git stash apply stasht@{2}

+## git stash drop stash@{2}

+    To delete a particular stash, you can use git stash drop @<stash-id>